 Spinal Cord Injury Attorney in Nashville

-Many accidents involve spinal injuries – especially car accidents involving pedestrians or bicyclists.
+Many accidents involve spinal injuries – especially in Nashville truck accidents, car accidents involving pedestrians, or bicyclists.
 Davidson County traffic crashes involved 213 pedestrians in the last 10 years, often resulting in permanent injury or death.
 Spinal cord injuries are one of the most serious injuries a person can sustain and lead to permanent disability, paralysis, loss of brain function, and other severe ramifications.
 Every year, about 11,000 new spinal cord injuries occur.

 Types of Spinal Cord Injuries